petarbelchev/PersonalFinancer-WebApp/README.md

 ### User Dashboard

 The Dashboard page provides the user with the following information:
-- A section displaying the user's accounts.
+- A section displaying the user's accounts;
-- The last five transactions made from all accounts.
+- The last five transactions made from all accounts;
-- Cash flow for the selected period.
+- Cash flow for the selected period;
-- Expenses structure.
+- Expenses structure for the selected period.

 ![User Dashboard Page](./Screenshots/user-dashboard-page.jpeg)